libts/tslib/README.md

 ### CMake

-Alternatively you can use CMake to build the project.
+Alternatively, you can use CMake to build the project.
-To create an build in the project tree:
+To create building in the project tree:

     mkdir build && cd build
     cmake ../